rajeevrajchal/zap-task/README.md

 ```
 purchase id, product name, count, buyer email
 ```
-4. list in descending order the `full names` (first last) of people who have ordered the most `chocolate muffins` across all purchases, along with the number of muffins purchased (full name, no of muffins)
+4. list the `full names` (first last) of people who have bought `chocolate muffins`, along with the number of muffins purchased (full name, no of muffins), in descending order of total muffins purchased across all purchases